by James F. Donaldson

 (the octave below pedal C).
 Often the chops of those with braces are stiffer

 than usual, due to the increased distance between teeth and lips.
-Don't use any
+Don't use

-with so little pressure that the appliance is unnecessary.
+played with so little pressure that the appliance is unnecessary.

 • Tonguing is also often disrupted by braces.
 Jeanne Pocius recommends that

-one tongue on the bottom edge of the top teeth, rather than on the roof of the
+one tongue on the bottom edge of the top teeth, rather than on the roof of

-mouth, to avoid any wires or retainers that may be behind the teeth.
+the mouth, to avoid any wires or retainers that may be behind the teeth.
 Articulation

-studies, softly lightly tonguing eighth notes and sixteenth notes over your useful
+studies, softly lightly tonguing eighth notes and sixteenth notes over your

-and the cleanest possible articulation.
+movement and the cleanest possible articulation.

 • Listen carefully to your sound, compare it in your head to the sound you